Ruth Taiko Watanabe: Eastman School of Music

 When her mother was released from Camp Amache, she lived with Watanabe in Rochester, who became her sole means of support.
 In need of money, she decided to abandon library work for teaching.
 Instead, Hanson appointed her acting librarian to replace Duncan, and permanent librarian the following year.
 Hanson had frequently clashed with Duncan and preferred a librarian with Watanabe's background in music performance.
 During Watanabe's early years of leadership of the Sibley Library, she faced some awkwardness, as Duncan remained on staff for five years until her retirement and refused to speak to Watanabe.
 She also struggled to find time to finish her PhD dissertation, "Five Italian Madrigal Books of the Late 16th Century: A Transcription and Study of the First Books a cinque by Antonio il Verso, Bartolomeo Roy, Bernardino Scaramella, Pietro Paolo Quartieri, and Emilio Virgelli," but persisted with the help of a fellowship from the American Association of University Women (AAUW) and the assistance of Dr. Alfred Einstein, who proofread 400 pages of her transcriptions of Italian madrigals for no charge.
 She graduated with her PhD in 1952, shortly before her mother's death in January 1953.

 During her 38 years as head of the Sibley Library, she built the collection from 55 thousand to over 250 thousand items, including many rare late 18th and 19th century materials purchased in book buying trips to Europe.
 She was active in the education of music librarians, teaching at the library school at SUNY Geneseo until the program closed, then teaching her own summer institutes in music librarianship.
 She also authored a textbook, Introduction to Music Research (1967).
-She served as president of the Music Library Association from 1979–1981.
+She served as president of the Music Library Association from 1979 to 1981.